Toronto Fashion Week

 Toronto Fashion Week (TFW), held in February (for fall/winter collections) and September (for spring/summer collections) of each year, is a semi-annual event celebrating fashion, arts and culture where Canadian and international fashion collections are shown to buyers, the press, and the general public.
-It is the largest fashion week held in Canada and the second largest fashion week in North America, after New York Fashion Week.
+It is the largest fashion week held in Canada and the second largest fashion week in North America, following the well known New York Fashion Week.

 The event is currently held within Toronto's exclusive luxury retail and brand neighbourhood, Yorkville, along Hazelton Avenue and Yorkville Avenue.

 Toronto Fashion Week draws considerable media attention, nationally and internationally.
 In 2012, it attracted 40,000 guests over 5 days, showcased over 100 designers, and left over 877 million media impressions worldwide.
 It has helped propel Canadian designers and fashion brands, such as Joe Fresh, to international recognition.

 Origin

 Toronto Fashion Week was founded in 1999 by the Fashion Design Council of Canada under designers Robin Kay and Pat McDonagh.
 The goal for the event was to prepare Canadian designers for the international stage, bringing together media, industry, buyers and consumers to give Toronto international recognition.
 The City of Toronto government and Holt Renfrew were initial sponsors.

 The event was small initially.
 Its first show was held at the Windsor Arms Hotel and showcased six designers and attracted approximately 200 audience members.